 An algorithm outlining the above approach is shown in Figure 1.

 If biochemical markers of bone turnover indicate relapse from suppressed bone turnover and BMD has decreased following withdrawal, resumption of treatment should be considered (Grade C recommendation)

+There is no evidence base to guide decisions about treatment beyond 10 years and management of such patients should be considered on an individual basis.

 Rare long-term adverse effects of bisphosphonates and denosumab